Dynamics Business Central Manufacturing EDI explained

 It is important to understand that EDI was designed to work on very low-speed modems, prior to the introduction of the Internet.
 It is therefore a very old technology.
 It involves sending and receiving special EDI “Files” that are intended to transfer data between companies.

-ERP Systems like Microsoft Dynamics NAV and EDI in Dynamics 365 Business Central tend to fall into 2 categories.
+ERP Systems like Microsoft Dynamics NAV / Dynamics Business Central EDI tend to fall into 2 categories.
 Those with built-in EDI, and those that have EDI as an addon provided by robust add-on vendors.
-Seamless data integration is one of the key benefits of Microsoft Dynamics 365 Business Central.
-Microsoft Dynamics 365 Business Central offers excellent support and training resources, making it a great choice for businesses looking for a comprehensive EDI solution.

 EDI Has no real "Standards"